Email FacebookTwitterMenu burgerClose thin

 • Government officers

-These employees can opt to have money taken out of each paycheck and stashed in a 457(b) retirement account.
+Eligible employees can opt to have money taken out of each paycheck and stashed in a 457(b) retirement account.
 Their take-home pay will shrink by the amount they contribute to the 457(b), meaning that their tax burden will also be lower.

-Similar to how IRAs and 401(k)s come in a Roth variation, there are Roth 457(b)s.
-This lets you save after-tax dollars.
-To be clear, that means you won’t get a reduction on your taxable income now, but you will get the advantage of taking tax-free distributions when you hit retirement.
+Similar to how IRAs and 401(k)s come in a Roth variation, though, there are also Roth 457(b)s.
+This option lets you save after-tax dollars.
+To be clear, that means you won’t get a reduction on your taxable income now.
+However, you will get the advantage of tax-free distributions in retirement.

 Unlike a Roth IRA, which can you can open without the consent or participation of an employer, the Roth 457(b) requires employer sponsorship.

-Not everyone who has access to a 457(b) has access to a Roth version.
-If you can’t use a Roth account, but you want to diversify your tax risk in retirement, you may consider opening a Roth IRA through a brokerage.
+Further, not everyone who has access to a 457(b) has access to a Roth version.
+If you can’t use a Roth account but want to diversify your tax risk in retirement, you may consider opening a Roth IRA through a brokerage.

 Contribution Limits for a 457(b) Account

-For 2022, the 457(b) contribution limit is $20,500 for those under 50, with an optional catch-up contribution limit of $6,500 for those 50 or older.
 Additionally, employees who are within three years of retirement age as specified in the plan can make special 457(b) catch-up contributions.
-This amount will vary from employee to employee.
+The amount of these contributions will vary from employee to employee.

 But what if your employer offers a 457(b) and another retirement plan?
-In that case, you can contribute to two plans simultaneously, doubling your retirement contributions in the process.
+In that case, you can contribute to the two plans simultaneously, doubling your retirement contributions in the process.

-One more IRS rule: If you were saving through a 401(k) at, say, a private company, and then became a public school teacher with a 457(b) in the same year, your total contributions across both plans can’t top $20,500 for 2022.
+One more IRS rule: If you were saving through a 401(k) at, say, a private company, and then became a public school teacher with a 457(b) in the same year, your total contributions across both plans can’t top $24,500 for 2026.

 Distribution Rules for a 457(b) Account

-By contrast, withdrawals from 401(k) and 403(b) accounts are taxed as regular income, in addition, to a 10% early withdrawal penalty.
-This lethal combination will deprive you of a significant portion of your payout.
+By contrast, withdrawals from 401(k) and 403(b) accounts are taxed as regular income, in addition to a 10% early withdrawal penalty.
+This combination will deprive you of a significant portion of your payout.
 Ideally, you would let your retirement savings grow and mature in a 401(k) or 403(b), waiting to draw them until you reach retirement age.

 The only exception to the above is the rule of 55.
 This dictates that 401(k) and 403(b) account holders who quit, are fired or are laid off during or after the year they turn 55 can make withdrawals penalty-free.